Discover How Your Attachment Style Affects Your Boundaries (And How EFT Tapping Can Help)

 Anxious Attachment Style:

-For people with anxious attachment style, EFT Tapping sequences can sooth fears of abandonment, cultivat self-compassion, and fostering a sense of inner security.
+For people with anxious attachment style, EFT Tapping sequences can soothe fears of abandonment, cultivat self-compassion, and fostering a sense of inner security.
 For many of us with anxious-leaning attachment styles, putting boundaries in place can bring up feelings of guilt, worry that someone will be mad at us, or that they will reject our boundaries when we try to be assertive and create conflict instead.
+Or worse, we worry they will reject and abandon us, the relationship, the friendship, etc.

 Avoidant Attachment Style: